SpecFlowOSS/SpecFlowWiki/Testing-Silverlight-Asynchronous-Code.md

 1. Derive your step binding class from `TechTalk.SpecFlow.Async.AsyncTests` and use the methods inherited from the base class.
 2. Use `AsyncContext.Current` to access the API methods.

+NOTE: The class TechTalk.SpecFlow.Async.AsyncTests doesn't exist in either 1.7.1 or 1.8.1